Johnny Raposo: The Wolfpack

 Raposo was also close to Martino Caputo, the Toronto agent of Montreal's Rizzuto family.
 The two usually celebrated their holidays together and Caputo celebrated the New Year 2012 by frequently hugging Raposo and saying: "I love you bro".
 Through Caputo, Raposo joined the Wolfpack Alliance.
 Raposo lived in a house in Toronto with common-law wife, who was the mother of his son, and who was pregnant with his second child in the spring of 2012.
 Raposo moved to the Bloor West Village neighborhood, where he had built an expensive house for himself full of luxuries such as heated floors and a heated driveway to avoid shoveling snow in the wintertime.
 Raposo also had a house built for his mother on Crawford Street.
 Raposo was one of Toronto's top cocaine distributors.

 Through Caputo, Raposo joined the Wolfpack Alliance.
 However, he was described as the "odd man out" in the Wolfpack as he was never close to the co-bosses of the Wolfpack, Robby Alkhalil and Larry Amero.
-Indeed, Alkhalil had never Raposo in person and communicated with him via phone cells and texts.
+Indeed, Alkhalil had never met Raposo in person and communicated with him via phone cells and texts.
 Raposo disliked Caputo's protégé, Nick Nero, whom he regarded as overbearing, insecure, and of very low intelligence.
 He often charged that Nero seemed jealous of his friendship with Caputo and was always seeking to drive a wedge between them.
 In 2011, Raposo beat up a man following a dispute over a gin rummy game in a gambling den in Mississauga and was due to face charges for the incident in 2012.